Carpool Parking Permits

 How does the University's Carpool Program work?

 AU's carpool program is a simple and fun way to network, help the environment, and save money.
-Once you have established a carpool group, please come to the Department of Public Safety to sign up.
+Once you have established a carpool group, please come to the Office of Parking and Traffic Services to sign up.
 Signing up for a carpool permit has several benefits, including a reduced price for Faculty/Staff parking, access to carpool-only parking spaces, and decreasing your carbon footprint.
 Our carpool permits are designed to be used by multiple vehicles, allowing one permit to be shared by several individuals.
 Because the permit can only be displayed on one car at any given time, each member of the car is considered a part-time driver, and so is only charged the part-time rate.
 A carpool must consist of two to four people and one to four vehicles.
 Only one university parking permit is issued per carpool, and only one of the registered vehicles may be parked in a designated lot at any time.
 Participants should coordinate who is driving to campus and who receives and displays the permit on a given day.

 What is AU Zimride?